vippsas/vipps-checkout/vipps-checkout-api.md

 </html>
 ```

-**Please note:** The `VippsCheckoutDirect` method in the frontend SDK can be used instead of `VippsCheckout` as per alternative 1, if you want to bypass the iFrame flow and let Vipps handle the checkout completely.
+**Please note:** The `VippsCheckoutDirect` method in the frontend SDK can be used instead of `VippsCheckout` as per alternative 1, if you want to bypass the iFrame flow and let us handle the checkout completely.

 ### Step 3: Handling the result of the session

 After the user has completed the checkout process, the merchant will be notified with transaction details through *callback* and *polling*, as described below.

 **Please note:** It is highly recommended implementing polling in addition to callback.
-Vipps **does not** guarantee delivery of the callback.
+We **do not** guarantee delivery of the callback.

 #### Callback Handling